mmistakes/so-simple-theme/_mnprdocs/import-export.md

 ## Importing
 Importing the stylization should always work, as long as the naming of objects is consistent.
 1. Check/uncheck the different options that you wish to import
+1. Check/uncheck if you want to only import onto the selected objects or all objects in the scene.
 1. Click on the `Import` button
 1. Navigate to the directory where you saved the stylization, select the _*.json_ file and `Open`.